Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <h2>Enneagram 2 Description</h2>

-Commonly known as "The Helper," Type 2s are recognized for their caring, empathetic nature, and a strong desire to be of service to others.
+They are commonly known as "The Helper," Type 2s are recognized for their caring, empathetic nature and a strong desire to serve others.
 This deep-rooted desire to help and be needed manifests in various ways.
-They are generous, emotionally intuitive, and often prioritize the needs and well-being of those around them, sometimes even at the expense of their own needs
+They are generous, emotionally intuitive, and often prioritize the needs and well-being of those around them, sometimes even at the expense of their own needs.

 Key traits of the Enneagram Type 2 personality include: